California Loosening COVID-19 Vaccine Tiers To Get More People Vaccinated

 “We don’t want to see any (COVID-19 vaccine) dose wasted,” said.
 Gov. Newsom.
 “If there is a dose sitting there with no one queued up, based upon existing tiers, we want to be able to move to other priority groups, other priority phases, and tiers within those phases.”

-Although the focus remains on vaccinating frontline health workers and those at residential facilities, if those people are not present, the vaccinators now have the flexibility to move into another tier and treat those next in line, which is Phase 1B Tier One.
+Although the focus remains on vaccinating frontline health workers and those at residential facilities, if those people are not present, the vaccinators now have the flexibility to move into other tiers and phases within the tiers and treat those next in line.
+Currently, the next phase is Phase 1B Tier One.

 Phase 1B Tier Tier One: